 When it comes to the choice of fonts, an essential thing to consider is a context of a copy and a potential audience.
 Each font brings its own mood to a layout.
 There are friendly, funny, serious, business, and many other fonts that will fit a certain design.

-Before you choose a font, you need to learn your client’s goals as well as needs and preferences of a target audience.
+Before you choose a font, you need to learn your client’s goals as well as the needs and preferences of a target audience.
 Visual performance of fonts influences the first impression users get from the product.
 If the kind of font doesn’t fit the mood which the product aims at, there can be a misunderstanding with the audience.
 For example, if a designer chooses a font which looks too fun and silly for a business website, users will hesitate if the company is trustworthy.
 Or, if a product is meant for youngsters, too formal fonts may seem boring.

 Deep attention to mobile typography

-Designers often do the experiments with typography to make a project original.
+Designers often do experiments with typography to make a project original.
 However, when it comes to mobile UI design, typographers are literally short of space.
 Mobile screens are quite small which sets a new challenge for designers to cope with restrictions without loss of sense and functionality.
 Mobile typography requires deep attention to the details from an appropriate size of fonts to compelling tracking and line length.

-Compared to web design, mobile typography is harder to reach a good legibility.
+Compared to web design, mobile typography is harder to reach good legibility.
 The font size shouldn’t be too small because on tiny screens it will look like an illegible mess.
 Moreover, if the text is too big, it won’t fit the small screen too.
 In addition, designers need to care about the level of contrast since a screen with ambient light and high contrast can hurt users’ eyes.

 Furthermore, a designer should think of the typography functionality.
 Smartphone UI includes clickable text parts and designers need to make sure users manage to use them.
 If these parts are too small, people can’t press it with a finger and it’s rather annoying.